jdstubler/jdstubler.github.io/index.md

 Hey future entrepreneurs!

-Here is where I'll share how to become a part time entrepreneur.
+Here is where I'll share how to become an entrepreneur.